 31st of December, 2019 marked the date where several pneumonia cases arose in Wuhan City, in the Hubei Province of China.
-The World Health Organization (WHO) was the first to recognize that this case did not match any other known viruses.
+The World Health Organization (WHO) was the first to recognise that this case did not match any other known viruses.
 After going through some research, the Chinese authorities later confirmed that it is a new virus and it is temporarily named as “2019-nCOV”.
 Later, WHO named it as “COVID-19” which stands for ‘CoronaVirus Disease 2019’ on the 11th of February.

 The virus somehow spread rapidly and on the 11th of March, the United Nations agency responsible for international public health declared it a pandemic.
 The government is currently committed to tackle this problem by reducing the number of new cases rapidly.